kvnptl/kvnptl/README.md

 ## Robotics Software Developer
 <!-- ![Robot Vision Developer](https://pbs.twimg.com/profile_banners/3011151816/1542615891/1080x360) -->

-I am enthusiastic about robotics and mainly robot perception.
-I enjoy learning new concepts in machine learning and computer vision.
-I use PyTorch as the main framework for machine learning projects.
-I do coding in Python and work with Robot Operating System (ROS).
+I am a passionate robotics enthusiast with a keen interest in robot perception.
+My thirst for knowledge in machine learning and computer vision is insatiable.
+Armed with Python, PyTorch, and Robot Operating System (ROS), I am continuously exploring new frontiers in the world of robotics.

 ### Skills:
 - Programming / ROS / Computer Vision / Machine Learning / Robot Perception